benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 This is not required.
 If the client choses to validate, the validation MUST ignore unknown elements and properties and MUST NOT drop or ignore a configuration that contains unknown elements and properties.
-This is needed to allow future extensions of the format without breaking existing clients.
+This is required to allow future extensions of the format without breaking existing clients.

 # Config retrieval by mail clients